pijiongmares/logseq/pages/Notes For My Tasks.md

 		- kjt.dishproperties
 	- ## Issues Encountered in Regression Testing
 		- ### subCategoryLink Field in Category Table(01/26/22)
-			- subCategoryLink and other link fields in the Category table
+			- When subCategoryLink and other link fields in the category are cloned, the values in those fields, which are Category
 - ## 122421 Address Logging Vulnerability Issue
   collapsed:: true
 	- Status: **DONE**